tpatterson1996/lcc-metadata-manual/contacts/individual-contact.md

 ### NETWORK DATA STEWARD

-The Network Data Steward is a required as a "PointOfContact" in the Point of Contact section of the Main Tab and in the Contacts section of the Metadata Tab.
+_The LCC Network Data Steward is required as a "PointOfContact" in the Point of Contact section of the Main Tab and in the Contacts section of the Metadata Tab._

 **The LCC Network Data Steward:**

 * **Individual Name: **LCC Network Data Steward
 * **Contact Type:** lcc
 * **Email Address:** lccdatasteward@fws.gov

----

 ![](/assets/individual_contact_window.png)